 Bean sprouts are usually used as an accompanying ingredient in many Asian dishes especially noodles.
 Vietnamese cuisine uses bean sprouts generously in their dishes like Pho, for example.
 However, they are usually served raw.
-In Malaysia, bean sprouts are often served cooked and enjoyed.
-Do not be taken in by its dull appearance thinking that this dish is not worth a try.
+In Malaysia, bean sprouts are often served cooked.

-Let me begin by sharing some facts with you.
-Bean sprouts are low in calories and rich in Vitamin C. Above all, the cooking process is pretty quick and it can also be eaten raw.
+The cooking process is pretty quick and bean sprouts can also be eaten raw.
 This recipe requires only blanching the bean sprouts for about 60 seconds.
 That way, the bean sprouts will still maintain its crunchiness.
-Preparing the accompanying sauce will also requires no more than a minute.
+Preparing the accompanying sauce will also require no more than a minute.

 However, I am a little picky when preparing bean sprouts.
 They first need to have the roots and the beans removed.
 This will take a bit of time but it will be worth it as the dish would be clean and look more presentable.
 It is highly important to clean bean sprouts well as they can be very easily contaminated.
 Hence, cleaning and cooking the bean sprouts will reduce the risk of contamination.